abhiii-dev/backendApp/README.md

-This is the app's backend is being build
+This is the app's backend which is being build